microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-docker.md

 Like other Dockerfile, you need to build the image first.
 You can tag the image with any name you want.
 In this example, we use `promptflow-serve`.

-After cd to the output directory, run the command below:
+Run the command below to build image:

 ```bash
 docker build build -t web-classification-serve